CamSoper/casoper-staging/casoper-playground/dotnet-sdk-azure-install.md

 ms.assetid:
 ---

-# Set up the Azure SDK for .NET

-# Using Azure Libraries for .NET
+# Install the Azure Management Libraries for .NET

 Use the Azure Libraries for .NET to manage, integrate, and consume Azure services in your .NET applications.